Kutless

-Kutless is an American Christian rock band from Portland, Oregon formed in 1999.
+Kutless is an American Christian rock band from Portland, Oregon, formed in 1999.
 Since their formation, they have released multiple studio albums and one live album, Live from Portland.
 They have sold over 3 million records worldwide.

 History

 Earlier years (1999–2000)

 The band was formed in Portland, Oregon, as a campus worship band named "Call Box".
 They performed during the 1999–2000 school year at Warner Pacific College.
 Their first guitarist, Andrew Morrison, decided to leave the band shortly before they signed with BEC records.
-James Mead replaced Andrew at lead guitar.
+James Mead replaced Morrison at lead guitar.
 The Band changed their name to "Kutless" in October 2001, before releasing their first three-track EP followed up by their full-length album in 2002 on BEC Recordings.
 Kutless chose their name because of a Bible verse.
 Romans 6:23 says, "For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord" (NRSV).
 Because of this, the band says, "He took our cuts for us... leaving us 'Kutless'."

 Early releases (2002–2007)

-Kutless' first two singles from their self-titled debut album were "Your Touch" and "Run".
+Kutless's first two singles from their self-titled debut album were "Your Touch" and "Run".
 The latter would hold the record for the longest-charting song in the history of the R&R Top 40 charts.

 Kutless had their touring debut between February and April 2003 when they opened up for Audio Adrenaline and MercyMe.

 In 2004, Kutless released their second full-length album Sea of Faces.
 The album peaked at No. 97 on the Billboard 200 chart.
 After selling over 250,000 copies, Kutless went on their first headlining tour, X 2004.
 That year, Kutless was scheduled to perform at the 2004 Summer Olympics in Greece but could not make it because the airline canceled their flight.

 In 2005, Kutless played a Katrina Benefit Relief Concert in Portland, Oregon.
 They also released their first worship album, Strong Tower that peaked at No. 87 on the Billboard 200 albums chart.
 After recording but before release of Strong Tower, bassist Kyle Zeigler and drummer Kyle Mitchell left the band to form Verbatim Records, a nationally distributed record label based in the Portland, Oregon area.
-They were replaced with bassist Dave Luetkenhoelter and drummer Jeffrey Gilbert, who both came from the recently broken-up Christian rock band Seven Places.
+They were replaced with bassist Dave Luetkenhoelter and drummer Jeff Gilbert, who both came from the recently broken-up Christian rock band Seven Places.
 Kutless also went on the Strong Tower tour that year.

 The fourth album, Hearts of the Innocent, was released on March 21, 2006, peaking at No. 45 on the Billboard 200 Albums chart.
 The band followed up with a tour, also featuring Stellar Kart, Disciple, and Falling Up.